Help Us Help You!

 Issues are perfect for requesting a feature/enhancement or reporting a suspected bug.
 We use the GitHub issue tracker to keep track of issues in Traefik.

-The process of sorting and checking the issues is a daunting task, and requires a lot of work (more than an hour a day ... just for sorting).
-To help us (and other community members) quickly and effortlessly understand what you need, be sure to follow the guidelines below.
+The process of sorting and checking the issues is a daunting task, and requires a lot of work.
+To help maintainers (and other community members) quickly and effortlessly understand what you need, be sure to follow the guidelines below.

 Getting Help Vs Reporting an Issue